nadiamariduena/three-js/importing-models-blender1/README.md

 <br>

-- It took me few hours to design something and nearly the whole day to try to apply it to the react project, but at the end I was lucky to find "life saving " tutorials, that could give me an idea of how to make it work, because unfortunately most of the articles are outdated.
+- It took me few hours to design something and nearly the whole day to try to apply it to the react project, but at the end I was lucky to find "life saving " tutorials" that could give me an idea of how to make it work, because unfortunately most of the articles are outdated.
   <br>

 [Loading Models (using Three.js) - Both Static and Animated!](https://youtu.be/8n_v1aJmLmc)